 The Office of FYP & LD is dedicated to assisting first-year students in their transition to Marist by addressing the social, cognitive and emotional challenges they encounter.
 New students are guided in their intellectual and personal development through campus wide experiences such as Orientation, First Fall and Welcome Week, as well as through a variety of academic and social programs involving small group and one-on-one interactions.
-Both the professional and peer Mentor Programs happen thru this area (see Mentors below).
+Both the professional and Peer Mentor Programs happen thru this area (see Mentors below).
 While they are not new to college, transfer students are also part of FYP as they are new to the Marist community.
 FYP & LD works with all class years by offering opportunities for leadership development to all interested undergraduate students providing skills and experiences essential for lifelong leadership engagement.
 Mentor relationships are continued with students in subsequent years as they endeavor to succeed academically, become influential leaders, and develop into well-balanced citizens of the Marist and World community.
-"The End Depends On the Beginning."
+"The End Depends On the Beginning" and this area offers many fun and rewarding experiences to help students feel better connected to the College.